 When computing performance fees for new funds, the relevant fund return shall be estimated using the return of a" comparable fund or a peer group".
-The "appropriate benchmark" as referred to in Point 5 of Annex II used for the purpose of the calculation referred to in Point 4 of Annex IV could indeed be considered as a "peer group" under the requirements of Point 24(b)(ii) of Annex VI.
+The use of an "appropriate benchmark" as set out in Point 16 of Annex IV could indeed be considered as a "peer group" under the requirements of Point 24(b)(ii) of Annex VI.
 If this "appropriate benchmark" is composed of other investment funds the respective returns of which are calculated on the basis of net fund performance, the adjustment of returns in terms of costs referred to in Point 24(b)(ii) second subparagraph of Annex VI is not needed.